-Radiofrequency surgery and intense pulsed light are successful treatments for raised moles, pigmented spots and small blood vessels with minimal scarring.
+Laser surgery, radiofrequency surgery and intense pulsed light are successful treatments for raised or flat moles, pigmented spots and small blood vessels with minimal scarring.

 Mole and skin tag removal consultation

 It's essential to have your mole or skin lesion checked before removal.
 This should always be done by a doctor with experience and qualifications in skin cancer medicine or dermatology.
 Many GPs are able to check moles of concern, but we normally recommend that you consult an accredited skin cancer doctor or a dermatologist.

 At Spot Check Clinic, an accredited skin cancer doctor examines all moles and skin lesions prior to removal.
 You don't need a referral, and appointments to examine selected skin lesions of concern are usually available within a few working days.